AA

 -to and from Dubai until May 31

-ITA Airways: The airline has canceled its flights on the Tel Aviv route until April 30, including flight AZ809 on May 1.
+ITA Airways: The airline has canceled its flights on the Tel Aviv route until May 31.

 Aegean Airlines has announced the cancellation of its flights to and from Middle Eastern destinations, following recent developments in the region.
-As of April 6, flights to and from Tel Aviv are canceled until June 26.
+On The company announced it would resume its flights to Tel Aviv on April 28, sooner than anticipated.
 Flights to and from Dubai and Riyadh remain canceled until the evening of 19 April 2026; to and from Beirut and Amman until the early morning hours of 23 April 2026; to and from Erbil and Baghdad until the early morning hours of 25 May 2026.

 Affected passengers may ask for a full refund, credit vouchers, or ticket change with no additional fees.